-With the liability shift coming, our customers are sharing what they’re seeing in P2P scams.
+With the liability shift coming, our customers are sharing what they’re seeing in P2P fraud.

 It’s worth noting that many of the customers with higher fraud rates had a long tenure and made direct deposits with the institution.
 The institution mentioned above believes that the highest rate of P2P receiver fraud is coming from real consumers (first-party fraud) who may be working directly with organized fraud actors (second-party fraud) to enhance their earning potential.
 Often, the account holder acts as if they have been groomed by a handler who has taught them how to deflect fault.

-Synthetic Fraud Continues to Grow and Fuel the Money Mule Problem
+Synthetic Identity Fraud Continues to Grow and Fuel the Money Mule Problem

-These synthetic attacks are making an approaching liability shift and a solution for counter-party risk even more pressing – and daunting.
+These synthetic identity fraud attacks are making an approaching liability shift and a solution for counter-party risk even more pressing – and daunting.